dasunyohan/Sentiment-Analysis/README.md

 ---

 Thank you for exploring the Sentiment Analysis with Hugging Face Transformers and BERT repository.
-We hope this guide helps you in building and deploying sentiment analysis models using state-of-the-art techniques and scraping large-scale text data for analysis.
+I hope this guide helps you in building and deploying sentiment analysis models using state-of-the-art techniques and scraping large-scale text data for analysis.